Inedo/inedo-docs/Content/installation/windows/inedo-hub-installation-guide.md

 ## Upgrading from the Inedo Hub
 The "Upgrade" button will appear if an update is available.
 See [HOWTO: Upgrade or Downgrade](/docs/installation/windows/inedo-hub-upgrade-downgrade) to learn more.

+In offline Inedo Hub instances you won't be notified about updates so we recommend viewing our [Detailed Change Log](/docs/installation/upgrading#viewing-change-logs) and [Upgrade Guidance](/docs/installation/upgrading#viewing-upgrade-guidance) on MyInedo regularly to stay informed about new releases.